top of page

 Why the Environment Matters

 The environment we create in our sessions today influences how these youth coaches will lead in the future.
 If a club’s education program only focuses on session plans and "X’s and O’s," it neglects the most critical part of coaching: leadership development.
 If our senior coaches are result-obsessed and authoritarian, our youth coaches will be too.
 They will mirror that "adult" environment because they believe that is what "real" coaching looks like.
-To change the youth coach, we must first audit the club culture.
-Are we creating a "safe to fail" zone for our staff?
-If a youth coach is afraid of being criticized by a senior director for a loss, they will never have the courage to let their own players make mistakes.

 Raising the Right Questions